okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 The OIN Wizard checks the following:

-* All required instances are detected.
+* All required instances are detected
-* All required instances are active.
+* All required instances are active
-* All required tests passed within the last 48 hours.
+* All required tests passed within the last 48 hours

-**Submit integration** is enabled once all these requirements are met.
+**Submit integration** is enabled after all these requirements are met.

 1. Click **Submit integration** to submit your integration.
 1. Click **Close wizard**.